Sonny Fox: Early life

 Irwin Fox was born on June 17, 1925, to a Jewish family in the Parkville section of Brooklyn, New York, to parents Gertrude (Goldberg) and Julius A. Fox.
 His father was in the textile business and his mother was a theater ticket broker.
 He attended James Madison High School in the Midwood section of Brooklyn, New York.
-He joined the army in 1943 and served in the World War II in England and France.
+He joined the army in 1943 and served in World War II in England and France.
 He was taken a prisoner of war by the German forces in the Battle of the Bulge.
 His life was saved by Master Sergeant Roddie Edmonds saying, "We are all Jews here" when the Nazi officers demanded that all Jewish prisoners of war be pointed out.
 In a separate event, an American clerk at the camp marked him as a Protestant rather than Jewish, when Jewish prisoners were identified and sent to a slave labor camp in Berga, in Germany.

 He returned to the United States after the war and graduated with a bachelor's degree in television and radio production from New York University in 1947.

 Career

 Early years

-Fox started his career as a producer for Candid Microphone with Allen Funt, a radio show that would later become Candid Camera.
+Fox started his career as a producer for The Candid Microphone with Allen Funt, a radio show that would later become Candid Camera.
 He later worked for Voice of America for three years as a reporter and later as a war correspondent during the Korean War.

 Fox's first experience in children's programming came in 1954, with a St. Louis program, The Finder on KETC-TV, a children's news and travelogue program where he would find interesting things for children to learn from.
 His first national exposure came when CBS brought him aboard in 1955.
 For three years he co-hosted the children's travelogue, Let's Take a Trip.
 In an interview for PBS's The American Experience he described the show as "Taking two children on sort of an electronic field trip every week – live, remote location, no audience, no sponsors".